Ariostea Public Library

 The library preserves over 650 copies of editions of Ariosto's works, as meticulously documented by Alessandra Chiappini, including some very rare ones such as the editio princeps of Orlando Furioso (Ferrara, Giovanni Mazzocchi, 1516), two copies of the first edition in 46 cantos (Ferrara, Francesco Rossi, 1532), and the editio princeps of the Satires (Ferrara, Francesco Rossi, 1534).

 Other relics are preserved as witnesses to the tireless work of the poet, such as the armchair and the inkwell: 'The elegance of the latter in bronze contrasts with the almost coarse simplicity of the walnut wooden chair.
-The inkwell, a gift from Alfonso, was, as they say, cast by him with the design of Ariosto; he placed a little Cupid on it, holding the index finger of his right hand above his lips.
-Many biographers of Ariosto claim that this silent love is an emblem of 'his discretion in his fortunate encounters' (Antonelli 1838, p.
+It is said that the inkwell, gift of Alfonso, was fused by him with the drawing of Ariosto; it overlapped a cherub holding the index finger of his straightened hand above his lips.
+Many biographers of Ariosto claim that this silent love is an emblem of “his discretion in his fortunate encounters” (Antonelli 1838, p.
 10).

 The city library